ShiChenbo/Dual-Sphere-BCMs/README.md

 We provide open source code for computing **Characteristic Modes amidst Arbitrary Backgrounds** (BCMs)  of two-sphere systems based on scattering matrices.

-The three MATLAB code files below correspond to the examples in the paper, and they can be ==downloaded and run directly==.
+The three MATLAB code files below correspond to the examples in the paper, and they can be \textcolor{red}{downloaded and run directly}.
 Note that the author's MATLAB version is R2020b, and if there are problems running them, the user may want to check the MATLAB version for consistency:

 1. Case1_PEC.m; Calculate the dual PEC sphere system with sphere 1 of radius $a$ and separation distance $d=3a$.
 2. Case2_Delectric.m; Calculate the dual dielectric sphere system with sphere 1 of radius $a$ and sphere 2 of radius $0.75a$.
 The separation distance $d=2.25a$.
 The relative permittivities of the two spheres are $\epsilon_1=2,\epsilon_2=8$, resp.
 Note that sphere 1 is set as background structure.